IEEE-NITK/corpus/README.md

 ## Setup Instructions

 1. Run the following command to create a copy of the environment file.
+Change the environment variables as necessary in the copied file.

 ```sh
 cp env.example .env